coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 routine tasks, taking 10 makes them automatically successful.
 Distractions or threats (such as combat) make it impossible for a character to take 10.
-In most cases, taking 10 is purely a safety measure ---you know (or expect) that an average roll will succeed but fear that a poor roll might fail, so you elect to settle for the average roll (a 10).
-Taking 10 is especially useful in situations where a particularly high roll wouldn't help.
+In most cases, taking 10 is purely a safety measure —you know (or expect) that an average roll will succeed but fear that a poor roll might fail, so you elect to settle for the average roll (a 10).
+Taking 10 is especially useful in situations where a particularly high roll wouldn’t help.

 **Taking 20:**When you have plenty of time (generally 2 minutes for a skill that can normally be checked in 1 round, one full-round action, or